 While there is a LOT of buzz around “DevSecOps,” it’s still nothing but a phrase — and for sure not any specific standard that offers developers and security stakeholders common ground.
 We can be honest about why: the way DevOps brought developers and operations teams into a more melded mindset has not yet happened in a “DevSecOps” world.
 Security is still an add-on, or a very necessary, but developer-intrusive step in the software release process.

 Remember how not too long ago “Dev” was the world of programmers and “Ops” was the world of IT?
 These two populations became one by sharing the same pains and same incentives to become DevOps teams.
 We have all created this new DevOps reality together.

 But it’s very different when you add in the “Sec” in DevSecOps.
-We’re now asking developers — as an industry — to develop security skills, or at minimum incorporate security scanning and triage into their processes.
+We’re now asking developers — as an industry — to develop security skills, or at minimum incorporate Software Composition Analysis (SCA) tools and triage into their processes.
 We say things like “shifting left” to illustrate these moves (very important of course.)
 Yet, if you ask any developer, they’d much rather be coding and adding value, not worrying about security.

 But the business rightfully insists that security MUST be part of the story and integrated into the supply chain lifecycle from the start to protect the organization — not just the developer or development process.
 Log4j as the latest reminder and other high-profile software supply chain attacks only solidify this point — and the next “big one” is inevitably around the corner.